AI4Finance-Foundation/FinRL/docs/source/finrl_meta/background.rst

 However, the methodology of DataOps has not been applied to DRL researches in quantitative finance.
 Most researchers in financial DRL access data, clean data, and extract factors in a case-by-case manner, which involves heavy manual work and may not guarantee the data quality.

+We follow the DataOps paradigm in the data layer.